 Age is a real factor here.
 You want your proxy to be available in both the immediate and distant future.
 If you have a sibling who is only two years younger than you, she’ll be 84 when you are 86.
 That may not be the time for her to make hard decisions, or she may not be available—or alive.
 Select a few backups, and make sure the primary, secondary and even tertiary are listed on your advance directive.

 Geography also matters.
 The person may be called upon in a crisis—if you are on the West Coast and they are in the Midwest, will they be able to get to your bedside in time?
 Many hospitals and skilled nursing facilities require a live human being to be physically present, if critical care decisions need to be made.
 Someone who lives within a 50-mile radius of you, might be a better choice.

-An estate planning attorney can advise you on creating and estate plan that fits your unique circumstances and includes the documents you need.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances and may include a healthcare proxy.

 Reference: Forbes (April 10, 2019) “How to Select A Healthcare Proxy”